 Callrail allows for dynamic phone numbers.
 Statistically speaking, customers are more likely to call a phone number that appears local than an 800 number.
 The more local, relevant, and personable you can appear, the better.

-If creating and optimizing your conversion funnel was easy, everyone would be rolling in dough — but with enough research and time, followed by analysis and testing, you should start to see more traffic, more conversions, and ultimately more sales.
+With enough research, time, and tweaks followed by analysis and a/b testing, you will start to see more traffic, more conversions, and ultimately more sales.